PaulinaCoding/clientjs-notes/README.md

 * scroll
 * select

-We have a button, we want to know when it is clicked.
+We have a button and we want to know when it is clicked.
 When it is clicked we want to execute some JavaScript.

 ```javascript
 var button = document.querySelector('button');